-Reports of Auckland tornado, person trapped by fallen container
+'Tornado' hits Auckland waterfront, person rescued after container blown over

 A tornado has reportedly ripped through central Auckland tonight with a yacht on the waterfront struck by lightning.

-Emergency services are responding to a number of calls after a major weather event hit the city.
-At least one person has been taken to hospital.
+Emergency services are responding to a number of calls after a major weather event hit the city, leaving a trail of destruction in its wake.

+A portable shed near the Viaduct has been destroyed, a sea plane has reportedly sunk and several cars have entered the water and are now being pulled out by a tow truck.

 A container has blown off a stack of containers at Ports of Auckland, hitting the side of a car at Jellicoe Wharf on Tinley St, trapping a person in a car.